- Home

 Type I hypersensitivity reactions or anaphylaxis are acute, IgE-mediated systemic reactions that occur within minutes to hours after parenteral or enteral administration of a drug in a previously sensitized patient.1,3,16 The shorter the reaction time, the more severe the reaction is.
 Following enteral administration of an allergen the reaction may be delayed or less severe.
-Anaphylaxis may simultaneously involve multiple organ systems reflected in one or more of the following signs and symptoms:8,16
+Anaphylaxis may simultaneously involve multiple organ systems, manifesting in one or more of the following signs and symptoms:8,16

 Central nervous system: anxiety, agitation, loss of consciousness